 I had an awesome conversation with my latest podcast guest, Jonny Collins, about how so many men are not living optimally.
 Are you ‘dangerous’ was the underlying theme to our conversation and what that means to the modern, western man.
 Being dangerous isn’t about kicking the shit out of the first, random dude you see that looks at you crooked, it’s about knowing how powerful you are but more importantly, you need to develop that power and capacity for controlled violence and aggression first.
-To do this, you need to start sorting out your hormones and this means addressing your testosterone levels, first and foremost.
+To do this, you need to start sorting out your hormones, which means addressing your testosterone levels first and foremost.

 Here is a quote from Canadian psychologist, Jordan Peterson that sums up what it is to be a dangerous man;

 A harmless man is not a good man.
 A good man is a very dangerous man who has that under voluntary control